 The new wing houses a central staff breakout area, the directorate, meeting rooms and booths and a foyer.
 Different business units work in areas defined by the colour of selected furniture and fittings.

-We also refitted the interior of the existing administration buildings to provide more spaces for informal collaborative work, especially quiet nooks that are cut into the corridor’s walls.
+We also refitted the interior of the existing workplace buildings to provide more spaces for informal collaborative work, especially quiet nooks that are cut into the corridor’s walls.
 Walls, screens and acoustic discs are marked with our distinctive “not cross”, a motif that links several of our projects.

 The refit recognises changes in the way museum staff work.
 Our design creates bespoke workplaces that respect privacy, allow for quiet individual work and feed collaboration.
 Thick but porous “walls” house cloaking rooms, pigeonholes and nooks and shield staff from corridor traffic.
 Pale timber poles create subtle, intriguing screens for the directorate’s offices.
 Pin boards and shelves break up open spaces.